Gramnaster/commerce-app-db/README.md

   - **Deducts inventory quantities**
   - **Creates 8% donation receipt** (if `social_program_id` provided)
   - **Links donation to social program** via SocialProgramReceipt
+  - **Clears shopping cart items** (cart becomes empty after successful order)

+**Important**: After a successful order, all shopping cart items are automatically deleted.
+This ensures your cart is empty for the next purchase and prevents old items from reappearing.

 **Note**: Changed from `user_address_id` to `address_id` (November 2025).
 Orders now directly reference addresses table, not the user_addresses join table.
 This simplifies queries and preserves order history even if user removes address from saved addresses.